Rosuav/shed/CarePackage.md

 the animal as opposed to the food.
 Creme Eggs don't taste like chicken though, they taste like chocolate.
 Naturally.

-* Ever desperately wanted to put cherries, coconut, and chocolate together?
-Me neither, but that's what makes a **Cherry Ripe** bar.
-I'm also running out of imaginative things to say about these things, so just get to eating them and find out for yourself!

 * **Jaffas** have a crisp orange-flavoured outer shell and a chocolate interior.
 There are some traditions associated with them, including rolling them down the aisles in theatres, which I beg you not to do if you ever want to go back to